 Analysis of Tryptophan, Cysteine and Cystine amino acids

-Separate individual analysis must be formed for the accurate determination of tryptophan, cysteine and cystine amino acids.
+Separate individual analyses must be performed for the accurate determination of tryptophan, cysteine and cystine amino acids.
 Without pre-treatment or special analysis, the recovery of these amino acids is affected or lost altogether.

-Tryptophan is destroyed during conventional acid hydrolysis, but is stable to alkaline hydrolysis with barium hydroxide.
-We are able to provide a separate alkaline system that will ensure the tryptophan is not destroyed and can be quantified.
+During standard analysis, Tryptophan is destroyed using conventional acid hydrolysis but is stable to alkaline hydrolysis with barium hydroxide.
+We are able to provide a separate alkaline system that will ensure the tryptophan is not destroyed and can be accurately quantified.

-Cystine and cysteine are also unstable to conventional acid hydrolysis, but oxidation to cysteic acid using performic acid prior to acid hydrolysis gives very good recovery and accurate quantification of Cys.
+Cysteine is also unstable to conventional acid hydrolysis.
+It is usually observed as cystine and its recovery is variable using standard hydrolysis conditions.
+However, oxidation to cysteic acid using performic acid prior to acid hydrolysis gives very good recovery and accurate quantification of Cys.
 As the recovery of other amino acids in the sample may be affected by this pre-treatment, we must run this type of analysis in addition to our standard hydrolysis run.

-We can, if the peptide sequence is known, estimate the values but for accurate determination, we need to perform separate analyses as detailed above.
+We can, if the peptide sequence is known, estimate the values for Cys and Trp but for accurate determination, we need to perform separate analyses as detailed above.

 Tryptophan, Cysteine and Cystine Structure